-With the rapidly increasing threat of ransomware, it is more important than ever before to protect your business information.
+With the rapidly increasing threat of ransomware, it is more important than ever before to protect your business information, that’s why we’ve put together these basic security tips to help you protect your business.
 Small to medium businesses are especially affected because they do not normally have the massive security infrastructure that an enterprise company would have.

 Causes of Security Breaches